-How to celebrate
+How to take part

-When is Remembrance Day (Australia) celebrated in 2022?
+When is Remembrance Day (Australia) celebrated in 2023?

 Remembrance in Australia is observed on November 11 each year.